Russo-Turkish War (1672–1681): 1678 Campaign

 In July 1678, the Turkish army (approx. 70,000 men) of the Grand Vizier Kara Mustafa with the Crimean Tatar army (up to 50,000 men) besieged Chyhyryn once again.
 The Russian and Ukrainian armies (70,000–80,000) broke through the fortified position of the Turkish covering force and turned them to flight.
-Then they entrenched on the left bank of the Tiasmyn River opposite the fortress with the Turkish-Crimean army on the other bank.
+Then they entrenched on the left bank of the Tiasmyn river opposite the fortress with the Turkish-Crimean army on the other bank.
 The crossings were destroyed and it was difficult to attack the Turks.
 The troops could freely enter Chyhyryn, but it was already surrounded by well-equipped siege positions and was heavily bombarded; its fortifications were badly damaged.
 When the Turks broke into the Lower Town of Chyhyryn on August 11, Romodanovsky ordered to leave the citadel and withdraw troops to the left bank.
 The Russian army retreated beyond the Dnieper, beating off the pursuing Turkish army, which would finally leave them in peace.
 Later the Turks seized Kanev and established the power of Yuri Khmelnitsky on Right-bank Ukraine, but did not go to Kiev, where the Russian troops were stationed.
+During the campaign 12,000–20,000 Turkish-Tatar troops were killed, while around 17,000 Cossack-Russian troops were killed or went missing during the campaign.
+According to other estimates, Ottomans lost over 30,000 troops.

 In 1679–1680, the Russians repelled the attacks of the Crimean Tatars and signed the Bakhchisaray Peace Treaty on 3 January 1681, which would establish the Russo-Turkish border by the Dnieper.